actuallymentor/sorry-cypress-server-provisioning/README.md

 **Containers are isolated from the internet**

-The docker stack only exposes the `sorry-cypress` comtainers through the reverse proxy.
+The docker stack only exposes the `sorry-cypress` containers through the reverse proxy.
 You can test this by running:

 ```bash
 source .env